Tektii vs Zipline

 Is Tektii a good Zipline alternative?

-Tektii is a strong alternative for traders who want managed infrastructure, multi-language support, tick-level data, and a seamless path from backtest to live trading — all in a single platform with active commercial development.
+Tektii is a strong alternative for traders who want managed infrastructure, multi-language support, tick-level data, and a seamless path from backtest to live trading.
+The backtest engine and open-source Trading Gateway share the same API protocol — write once, run in simulation or live with zero code changes.
 Zipline is a Python-only library with no native live trading support and no dedicated team behind it.
 For traders building production-grade strategies, Tektii provides a more complete and reliable foundation.

 Can I migrate my Zipline strategies to Tektii?